Hi, I'm Richard Caceres, a Developer, Designer, and Musician.

 Over the years I have studied and performed with many different people.
 Some of my notable teachers include: Mark Levine, Grammy Award winning pianist Christian Tumalon, Mike Gallisatus, Chuck Mackinnon, Jane Jackson, Prisca Pan, Francisco Aguabella, and Alfonso Ochoa.
 In addition I've performed with Spencer Owen, Julio Lacayo, James Rabbit, and trombonist Frank Phipps.

 I consider myself a designer in the general sense, where I solve problems for humans.
-While I have done some visual design, it is not my forte.
-I hold video games (especially early games) in high regard.
-I believe my strength in design is in building new tools that solve problems in creative, simple, and beautiful ways.
+My strength in design is in building new tools that solve problems in creative, simple, and beautiful ways.

-I am also interested in the archeology of objects, and have incorporated object photography and ephemera scanning into my practice.
+I am also interested in the aesthetics of objects, and have incorporated object photography and ephemera scanning into my practice.